-Getting over prescription drug addiction is intensely difficult.
-When the doctor whose actions caused the problem continues over prescribing narcotics like hydrocodone and oxycodone, the struggle can be even harder.
+Getting over a prescription drug addiction is intensely stressful.
+When the doctor whose actions caused the problem continues overprescribing narcotics like hydrocodone and oxycodone, the struggle can be even harder.

 What happens when the prescribed medications no longer work?
-Some doctors will just prescribe higher doses of those drugs or add prescriptions for new drugs – often, on top of what the patient is already taking.
+Some doctors will prescribe higher doses of those drugs or add prescriptions for new drugs, often, on top of what the patient is already taking.

 The Most Dangerous Prescription Drugs

-- Opioids – a class of painkillers derived from opium that includes codeine, fentanyl (Duragesic and Fentora), hydrocodone (Vicodin), methadone, and oxycodone (OxyContin and Percocet)
+- Opioids, a class of painkillers derived from opium that contains codeine, fentanyl (Duragesic and Fentora), hydrocodone (Vicodin), methadone, and oxycodone (OxyContin and Percocet)

-Opioids don’t just dull pain.
-The medications can produce what the Centers for Disease Control and Prevention call “a feeling of euphoria.”
-Opiates can lead to physical dependence as well as addiction.
+Opioids, not just dull pain, the medications can produce what the Centers for Disease Control and Prevention call, a feeling of euphoria, Opiates can lead to physical dependence as well as addiction.
 Deadly overdoses happen all too often.